AravindBalajiS/Packer/README.md

 ### Boot

 * `boot_command`(array of strings) - List of commands to type when the VM is first booted.
-Used to initalize the operating system installer.
+Used to initialize the operating system installer.
 * `iso_paths`(array of strings) - List of data store paths to ISO files that will be mounted to the VM.
 Example `"[datastore1] ISO/ubuntu-16.04.3-server-amd64.iso"`.

 ### Provision